curtisma/conda-env-details/README.md

 # conda-env-details
-Prints out the details of a conda environment
+A Github action which [rints out the details of a conda environment